samsquire/ideas4/README.md

 We can create a sort function that hoists data to earlier positions by being a tree aware sort.

-# 57. Compiler code + Runtime code + Interpreter code + Source = code generation used with traditional Compiler
+# 57. Zero cost abstraction movement via interpreter instrumentation

 This is an idea on how to implement zero cost abstractions.

-You need a program that takes a compiler code, an interpreter and a program and code generates the combination of three and is then used by a traditional compiler to turn into a program for runtime.
+You need a program that takes a compiler code, has an interpreter and a program and code generates the combination of three and is then used by a traditional compiler to turn into a program for runtime.

 We split the problem of "compile time" and "runtime" as being the same problem to solve with respect to a source program.

 We need to virtually execute the program to get callstack histories.
+We need to understand loops.

 This is useful for moving things around as in code motion for efficiency.

 We move things from the source program to compile time.
 Such as allocations, inefficient data structure usage, instantiations, free.